cmerod/YaZs/README.md

 # YaZs
-School project, creating a multiplayer game
+School project, creating a multiplayer game.

-The task was given at the end of the first year of my education at KTH.
+The task was given at the end of the first year of my education at KTH (Royal Institute of Technology in Stockholm).

 The requirements was to create a multiplayer computer game that implemented either TCP or UDP.
 A team of six students used C with the SDL library to create the game in less than three months.